Skip to content

 ENDMETHOD.

-If the backend needs additional information about the specific event, use the t_arg parameter to include additional details.
-Three special prefixes are available:
+If the backend needs more details about the event, use the t_arg parameter to add extra info.
+Three prefixes are available:

-• $parameters — the event parameters as defined by the UI5 control (e.g. ${$parameters>/id} returns the element ID)
+• $parameters — the event parameters defined by the UI5 control (e.g., ${$parameters>/id} returns the element ID)

 Source

 Send properties of the event source control to the backend.
-The syntax ${$source>/text} reads the text property from the UI5 control that fired the event — here the button itself, so the result is the button's label (post):
+The syntax ${$source>/text} reads the text property of the UI5 control that fired the event — here, the button itself, returning the button's label (post):

 abap